-New Narratives for the North East was launched following major political events for the region, including the Brexit vote and the 2019 General Election.
-The commissions were made during a global pandemic in which the North East has been amongst the worst hit in Britain.
-Yet, the pieces capture not just this startling moment in time, but something deeper and more lasting about the contemporary North East.
+The project was announced following major political events for the region, including the Brexit vote and the 2019 General Election.
+The commissions were made during a global pandemic in which areas of the North East have been amongst the worst hit in Britain.

+Yet, the writers are asked to "look beyond the flux and rhetoric of the current moment" to capture something deeper and more lasting about the contemporary North East and its people.